curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 ---

-He felt the need to prophesize bubble up.
+He felt a complex bubble up.
+He will prophesize.
 He will scream these ideas from rooftops.
 His word will move planets for millenia to come.

 Then he felt the burden of all humankind on his back.
 Such a large mass to move.
 Such unimaginable inertia, these trillions of present and future souls.
 The inevitable journey he would now have to take to set us on the right track looked like a doomed oddysey.